SpaiR/imgui-java/README.md

 Take a note, that integration itself is a very flexible process.
 It could be done in one way or another.
 If you just need a framework for your GUI - use [Application](#application) module.
 Otherwise, if you need more control, the best way is not just to repeat steps, but to understand what each step does.

+### For macOS M-chip users

+The macOS version of the binding is compiled as a universal binary.
+This means you can use it on both x86_64 and aarch64 platforms without any additional actions.

 ## Application